 For best results prep them and flash freeze them.
 Put them on a baking sheet covered with parchment paper in a single layer not touching.
 Once they are frozen, you can safely put them into a freezer zip-lock bag and they will not stick together.
 Don’t forget to line the cookie sheet, or they will stick to the metal pan.
 This can be done from a day to a few weeks in advance.
 Drop them into the oil frozen.

 What are wontons and where can I purchase them?

-Both wontons skins and egg roll skins can be purchased at most grocery stores including some Walmarts.
+Both wonton skins and egg roll skins can be purchased at most grocery stores including some Walmarts.
 Potstickers skins are more difficult to find.
-For this recipe you are in search of wonton skins.
+For this recipe, you are in search of wonton skins.

-Put these easy Cream Cheese Wontons with Chicken and Pepper Jack on your to try list.
-They are perfect for movie night, game day, neighborhood parties and holidays.
+Put these easy Cream Cheese Wontons with Chicken and Pepper Jack on your to-try list.
+They are perfect for movie nights, game days, neighborhood parties, and holidays.
 Don’t fret my friends entertaining can be done in a jiffy and you will be so glad that you got to see your friends and family!!

 Other appetizer recipes you will love!

 These bite size crispy Pepper Jack Chicken Cream Cheese Wontons are a fabulous party appetizer and are so simple that even your tween can help.